carpentries/lesson-example/CONTRIBUTING.md

     or have a look at [our actual lessons][swc-lessons].
     Comments on issues and reviews of pull requests are equally welcome.

+6. If you want to submit a change that *doesn't* address an open issue with this repository, please review our list of [frequently argued issues][fai] (FAI) to avoid rehashing past discussions.
+If your change is not covered by an FAI entry, go ahead and submit it.
+If your change is covered by an FAI entry but the the reasons for resolving the FAI seem incomplete, please submit a pull request explaining why and adjusting the FAI entry.

 ## Other Resources

 1. This lesson is based on the template found at